Low back pain

-The purpose of a physiotherapy assessment is to identify the problems, symptoms and patterns of pain to suggest a treatment plan.
+The purpose of a physiotherapy assessment at Circle Rehabilitation is to identify the problems, symptoms and patterns of pain to suggest a treatment plan.

 MRI scans can also help with a diagnosis, so your physiotherapist may recommend you seek a referral.
 However, a scan on its own may not tell the whole story.
 For instance, several studies have demonstrated that a significant number of patients without back pain have damage which has shown up in the scan, yet this was not actually causing any problems.
 Disc injuries and general wear and tear may be picked up, but actually aren’t relevant to that particular injury.
 Therefore, these scans are used alongside a full assessment to make sure they are put into context.

-Our physiotherapy team also work closely with consultant spinal surgeons.
+The physiotherapy team at Circle Rehabilitation also work closely with consultant spinal surgeons.
 You can book a consultation directly with a surgeon, or your physiotherapist may recommend you see a colleague for further assessment.
 Consultant surgeons can provide a wide range of further treatment options aside from physiotherapy, such as injections or surgery if appropriate.

 A disc prolapse, or slipped disc, is when a disc in your back bulges or displaces to put pressure on other parts of your spine, such as surrounding nerves.
 Spinal discs have an inner core with a gel-like structure, and a harder outer shell.
 When this inner core protrudes out from the middle it can cause inflammation and irritation around the area, sometimes putting pressure on the nerve root.
 Your body’s response is to try to heal and repair itself.
 In doing so, the nerve endings can become sensitised which in turn gives you pain.

-Explaining why you have low back pain will be part of your treatment, so we can help you to avoid worries about your injury.
+Explaining why you have low back pain will be part of your private treatment at Circle Rehabilitation, so we can help you to avoid worries about your injury.